These days, positive career transitions come in a variety of forms. It may be a new position or launching a new career. More often they are tied to:

 Matt is a late-40’s, seasoned business leader in a global company overseeing thousands of employees in multiple countries.
 He also has a family and nearly middle-school aged kids.
 This wasn’t always so.
 He started out single and fresh out of grad school like most.
 He has successfully grown in his company and career through thoughtful mentoring and by carefully partnering with his wife and now kids every step along the way.
 In that process, career growth demanded national and global relocations.
 He and his family have moved 5 times internationally in 10-11 years.
 At the right time they’ll return to home-base.

-At one end of the career continuum there is Mary Beth.
+At the start of the career continuum there’s Mary Beth.

 Mary Beth is 25 and with an international company training skills through rigorous stints in various departments over a fast-track 3 year development program.
 She’s moved 5 times in the last three years, every 9 – 11 months.
 Great experience, she’s done a great job, but she’s a bit worn-out, ready to settle down in her current location, engage in a more robust social life, decorate her sweet apartment and figure out how she’s going to integrate some of her other desires for marriage and family along with her career.
 It will be interesting to observe her choices as she transitions into this next phase.